zBuLe/Chronicle-Destiny/gdd/chronicle-destiny-gdd.md

 title: Chronicle Destiny – Game Design Document
 ---

-# 📜 Chronicle Destiny – Game Design Document
+# 📜 Game Design Document

 _Work in progress version of the GDD for Chronicle Destiny._